mohgomaa-art/ArtForge/README.md

 ## How to Use

 **1 — Download**
-Click the button above and save `ArtForge.exe` anywhere on your PC.
+Click the button above and save `ArtForge-Setup-1.0.0.exe` anywhere on your PC.

 **2 — Run**
-Double-click `ArtForge.exe`.
+Double-click the installer.
 No Python, no Node.js, no setup needed.

 **3 — Search**
 Type any subject — `figure drawing`, `gesture`, `portrait`, `anatomy` — pick your platform and quality, hit **Search**.